bayrock/mymind.care/CONTRIBUTING.md

 # Contributing - [mymind.care](https://mymind.care)

-Thank you for considering a contribution to **mymind.care** — your support helps us grow a compassionate and accessible mental health collaborative.
+Thank you for considering a contribution to **mymind.care** — your support helps us grow a compassionate and accessible mental health collective.

 We welcome contributions of all kinds: documentation, corrections, resources, accessibility, suggestions, or code improvements.